 Sharesight have even developed a mobile app, but I’m staying away from that for now.
 I only log in to my brokerage account once a fortnight to make my regular investment decision, and then into Sharesight to update my holdings (if I remember).
 Other than that, I log in at tax time to make sure all the dividends and stock purchases are accounted for, and to gather the documents for my tax return.

 Check out Sharesight, you’d be crazy not to use this completely free and advanced portfolio management tool.
-Just don’t log in to hawkeye your ETF balances… its a bad habit!
+Just don’t log in to hawkeye your ETF balances… it’s a bad habit!
+You can check out my full, in depth Sharesight review here.

 Get FI !